Kleeraphie/MKV-Subtitle-Converter/README.md

 - The program needs [Tesseract](https://github.com/tesseract-ocr/tesseract) to be installed to use OCR.
 If you use Windows, you also need to put the `tessdata` folder in your PATH.
 - To extract and replace the subtitles the program also needs [MKVToolNix](https://mkvtoolnix.download/).
-- If you want to convert the subtitles to a different format than SRT, you need to install [pysubs2](https://github.com/tkarabela/pysubs2).

 ## Tips